lkumle/onlineVRtoolbox_tutorials/index.md

 **Notebook 2:** Setting up a web application that the Unity task can access
 **Notebook 3:** Ensuring data security through encryption and decryption

-Together with the provided Unity project and scripts in the onlineVR-toolbox, these notebooks guide you through replicating a complete pipeline that sends (encrypted) data from a Unity task to a web server, where it can be downloaded and decrypted.
+Together with the materials in the onlineVR-toolbox, these notebooks guide you through replicating a complete pipeline that sends (encrypted) data from a Unity task to a web server, where it can be downloaded and decrypted.

 ## Requirements